gopasspw/gopass/docs/commands/delete.md

 * Delete a single secret
 * Delete a single key from an existing secret
-* Delete a directoy of secrets
+* Delete a directory of secrets

 ## Flags